 5. Neglecting Accounts Receivable

 Consistent review of accounts receivable will keep your cash flow steady.
 If payments are falling behind, immediate steps should be taken to speed up the collection process.
-Be relentless, your livelihood is at stake if customers hold off paying you.
 If slow-paying customers drain your working capital, factoring accounts receivable is often a smart solution to access the capital that’s tied up in receivables.